Tuff Turf: Production

 The film was produced by Donald Borchers who had made several films for New World including Children of the Corn and Angel.
-Borchers was inspired to make the film after seeing an R and B concert where one of the song was "She's So Tough".
+Borchers was inspired to make the film after seeing an R and B concert where one of the songs was "She's So Tough".
 This led to the title Tuff Turf.

 Borchers claims that shortly before filming began head of production Robert Rehme wanted to cease production because of the financial failure of Streets of Fire - which Rehme had greenlit at Universal.
 However Borchers appealed to the owners of fhe studio and filming proceeded.
 Borchers also claimed Rehme wanted to change the title to Rules Don't Apply.

 The screenwriter was "Jette Rinck", the legally adopted name of Ina May (taken from the James Dean character in Giant).
 She wrote the screenplay in 3.5 weeks; the film was shot over a four-week period in Reseda.

 The female lead was originally offered to Madonna at the suggestion of New World executive Jonathan Axelrod.
 However Borchers found out that Madonna wanted to make Desperately Seeking Susan so instead he offered the role to Kim Richards who the producer thought "was the sexiest 19 year old on the planet" although "if I had known about the cocaine problems I probably wouldn't have cast her."
 Richards agreed to appear nude in a scene but after filming her management requested the scene be removed from the final movie.

 The role of Spader's best friend was offered to Crispin Glover but he was making another movie for New World so Robert Downey Jr was cast instead.
 Downey, Richards and fellow cast member Catya Sassoon all had notable drug problems.

 The dance sequence was choreographed by Robert Banas.